Comparison

 The Adoption Problem

-The CFO Veteran perspective: "I've seen $200k AP platforms sit unused because they added friction to approvers' days.
+A CFO who has bought AP software three times put it plainly: "I've seen $200k AP platforms sit unused because they added friction to approvers' days.
 The AP team loved it; everyone else ignored it."

-Before buying, ask: How will this fit into my approvers' existing workflow?
-If the answer is "they'll need to log into a new portal," expect adoption challenges.
+Before buying, ask: how does this fit into my approvers' existing workflow?
+If the answer is "they log into a new portal," budget for an adoption fight.

 The Integration Reality

-Clean integrations in demos become messy in production.
-Ask vendors for references at companies using your specific ERP/accounting system.
-"We integrate with NetSuite" means different things depending on whether it's a native connector or a Zapier workaround.
+Clean integrations in demos get messy in production.
+Ask for references at companies running your specific ERP.
+"We integrate with NetSuite" means very different things depending on whether it's a native connector or a middleware workaround.

 Per-Seat vs Per-Invoice Economics